 - Your child's progress is continually monitored by the class teacher. - Your child's progress is reviewed summatively twice a year, through assessment weeks and pupil progress meetings as well as careful moderation.
 Provision for children with an EHC plan is also reviewed at termly Individual Education Plan meetings that are shared with parents.
 Age-related standards of attainment are given in reading, writing, maths and science in accordance with the National Curriculum.
-This is discussed as well as progress in other areas, as appropriate, such as attendance, engagement in learning and social and emotional development. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are more formally assessed.
-These are called SATs. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults, including parents involved with the child's education. - There are a range of ways to keep you informed, which may include: - o Home/school learning diary - Home/school contact book - Letters/certificates sent home - o Additional meetings as required - o Annual Reviews - o Termly reports and parents' meetings.
+This is discussed as well as progress in other areas, as appropriate, such as attendance, engagement in learning and social and emotional development. - At the end of Key Stage Two children are more formally assessed.
+These are called SATs.
+Children in Year 1 also take a Phonics screener and Year 2 children resit the Phonics screener.
+In Year 4 children take a Multiplication Tables Check. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults, including parents involved with the child's education. - There are a range of ways to keep you informed, which may include:

+• Home/school learning diary •

+Home/school contact book \circ